USDepartmentofLabor/Developer/others/_posts/2013-01-29-summer-jobs-service-beta.md

 ---
 layout: post
-title: Summer Jobs Service Beta
+title: Summer Jobs Service Beta - United States Department of Labor Developer Portal
 created: 1359481108
 description: The Summer Jobs Plus Bank is a new search tool designed to help connect job seekers with employers.
 ---